VladimerKhasia/VladimerKhasia/README.md

 ### Hi 👋 I'm Lado
 <!-- #### I am ML engineer / Data Scientist and Molecular Biologist with Bioinformatics skills -->

-I am currently working on applications of deep learning for drug design
+I am currently working on online learning and applications of AI for drug design

 Skills and Tools: